jusporrer/Kalman-TD-Model/README.md

 I had previous experience in coding using JavaScript, HTML and CSS.
 I also used MATLAB to analyse my data.
 However, these skills were self-thought, so I never learned how to optimise and write a clean code.

 Through this course, I gained proficiency using Python, which is a language I never programmed in before.
-This is especially useful as nowadays, more and more Cognitive Neuroscience lab use Python to code their experiments and analyse their data.
+This is especially useful as nowadays, more and more Cognitive Neuroscience labs use Python to code their experiments and analyse their data.

 It also encouraged me to use more GitHub to organise my code (especially through literate programming), and to allow more reproducible science.
-It also opened my eyes on the benefits of open source.
+It also opened my eyes to the benefits of open source.

 ### Feedback

 Nonetheless, I still wish that we would have been able to do more languages (I know it is difficult to implement Matlab, but the reality is still that most labs are using it).
-I also wish that we would have been able to learn more optimisation of our codes rather than the coding of experiment itself.
+I also wish that we would have been able to learn more optimisation of our codes rather than coding the experiment itself.
-Finally, even though it is great to have a wide variety of levels, I think that it can results in frustration in both those with lower levels and those with strong coding abilities.
-Two classes with different levels would benefit most of the students.